 This tutorial is basic vocal function.
-If you get this right and combine that with good resonance - you will be amaze what comes out.
-The sky is the limit then.
+If you get this right and combine that with good resonance (volume) - you will be amazed what comes out.
+The sky is the limit then!

 Let me know how the exercises help you or if you need clarity on anything we talked about here, regarding the vocal cords.
-And welcome to the world of real vocal control.
+And welcome to the world of control over your singing.

 speaking about vocal exercises...